shopperlabs/shopper/packages/admin/docs/content/collections.md

     }
     ```

-3. Update `Collection` key for the model on the `models.php` config file to use our new model
+3. Update `collection` key for the model on the `models.php` config file to use our new model
     ```php
     'collection'  => Models\Collection::class, // [tl! --]
     'collection'  => \App\Models\Collection::class, // [tl! ++]
     ```

 ### Components

-By default, collection Livewire components are not published.
+By default, collections Livewire components are not published.
 To customize components, you must publish them.

 ```bash
 php artisan shopper:component:publish collection